Rodolfo "Rudy" Dickson '15

 Rodolfo “Rudy” Dickson started skiing at age 6, on a family vacation to Mont Tremblant.
 He skied with the Milton Heights Racing Club and at 13 he joined the National Ski Academy where he trained and went to school for 5 years.
 While at the NSA, he won bronze, silver and gold medals in K2 and U18 age classification races.
 In 2015, his senior year, he won an Overall FIS Gold Medal at Whiteface, NY.
 The win at Whiteface in January 2015 represents the first time a Mexican national has won an international race on a FIS circuit.

 In 2015 Rudy graduated from the Academy and continued to train & race in Switzerland, the US, and Canada.
 In October 2015, he moved to the Ambition Ski Racing Academy in the UK, and started training full time at the FIS program in Leogang, Austria; representing Mexico as a FIS alpine ski racer.
-Rudy qualified for the 2018 Winter Olympics, in men’s giant slalom and slalom.
+Rudy competed in the 2018 Winter Olympics, in the Men’s giant slalom and slalom.

 Larisa Yurkiw '04

 Former CAST member, Olympian, Founder of Team Larisa Racing

 Larisa started skiing at two years old at the Georgian Peaks Ski Club and joined the National Ski Academy in 2003 and from there went on to the Ontario Ski Team.
 In 2005, at age 17 she was accepted to the Canadian Alpine Development Team.

 From 2005 to 2009, she reached the podium seventeen times, having won gold eight times in all disciplines but slalom.
 Larisa picked up a silver medal at the 2008 FIS Junior World Ski Championships in Formigal, Spain in the combined discipline.
 She earned two gold medals at the 2008 Canadian National Championships in Super-G and downhill, and three silver medals in 2009.